vuon0029/KRKII/README.md

 [Resin Prototype Gallery](https://imgur.com/a/Q3PnS54)
 > The Unikorn weight design on the prototype unit has been removed
+> The Unikorn mounting points have been replaced with Bakeneko v3 Mounting points

 ![20220927_233052](https://user-images.githubusercontent.com/55266028/192907995-9cd331c5-f6c7-4920-b4c2-ba855a6618a6.jpg)

 ## What the KRKII has
 - Curved side profile similar to the Apple Extended Keyboard series
-- Unikorn/ Bakeneko V1/ Cannonkeys Bakeneko mounting points for more PCB compatibility
+- ~~Unikorn/ Bakeneko V1/ Cannonkeys Bakeneko mounting points for more PCB compatibility~~
-- Added 2mm space under the PCB for improved Alps acoustic
 - Symmetrical HHKB blockers compatible with Tsangan 7u bottom row and AEK bottom row

 ## How to order